Dr. Oz, the celebrity doctor tapped for top health care post, isn’t new to politics

 Mehmet Oz, better known as TV's 'Dr. Oz,' will head a critical federal insurance agency

-On November 19, President-elect Donald Trump named Dr. Mehmet Oz, better known as Dr. Oz, to lead the Centers for Medicare and Medicaid Service (CMS), a large federal agency that oversees health insurance programs for elderly and poor Americans as well as the Affordable Care Act's insurance exchanges.
-Best known as a TV personality dispensing medical advice on "The Oprah Winfrey Show," and later his own program, Oz was an accomplished, Ivy League-educated surgeon before he entered the political arena in 2022.
+President-elect Donald Trump’s pick to head the Centers for Medicare and Medicaid Service, Dr. Mehmet Oz, is best known as a TV personality dispensing medical advice on "The Oprah Winfrey Show" and later his own program.
+He was an accomplished Ivy League-educated heart surgeon before he entered the political arena in 2022.

 From heart surgeon to celebrity doctor